Azure-Samples/azure-openai-responses-api-samples/README.md

 - [OpenAI documentation](https://platform.openai.com/docs/api-reference/responses/create)

 ## Attribution and thanks
-These examples are loosely based on [@mrbullwinkle's](https://github.com/mrbullwinkle) samples from the [Microsoft Learn Documentation](https://learn.microsoft.com/azure/ai-services/openai/how-to/responses), and also helped by the [documentation from OpenAI](https://platform.openai.com/docs/api-reference/responses/create).
+Many of these examples are loosely based on [@mrbullwinkle's](https://github.com/mrbullwinkle) samples from the [Microsoft Learn Documentation](https://learn.microsoft.com/azure/ai-services/openai/how-to/responses), and also helped by the [documentation from OpenAI](https://platform.openai.com/docs/api-reference/responses/create).
 Thanks to [@moonbox3](https://github.com/moonbox3) for providing the Semantic Kernel and Microsoft Agent Framework samples.
 Thanks to Rafal Rutyna for providing useful information on the May 2025 updates.